SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 1 jobs; 0 completed, 0 removed, 0 idle, 1 running, 0 held, 0 suspended
 ~~~

+A _job cluster_ identifies one batch of jobs.
+The batch could have one job
+or ten thousand in it -- what matters is that each time a submit file says
+"Queue", you get a cluster.
+The individual jobs within a job cluster are
+identified by the numbers after the dot in the job ID -- so in this example,
+823 is the job cluster, and 823.0 is the job ID (or jobid) of job 0 in that
+cluster.

 Note the ST (state) column.
-Your job will be in the I state (idle) if it hasn't
+Your job will be in the **I** state (idle)
-started yet.
-If it's currently scheduled and running, it will have state R (running).
-If it has completed already, it will not appear in condor_q.
+if it hasn't started yet.
+If it's currently scheduled and running, it
+will have state **R** (running).
+If it has completed already, it will
+not appear in condor_q.

+You may sometimes see jobs in **H** state.
+These are _held_ jobs.
+Held
+jobs are stalled, usually for a specific reason, and won't progress until
+released.
+Until you gain savvy with diagnosing why a job is held and
+solving it on your own, you may contact the OSG Connect support team
+for help with held jobs.

-Let's wait for your job to finish – that is, for condor_q not to show the job in its output. `connect watch` helps for this.
-Let's submit the job again, and watch condor_q output at five-second intervals (the default):
+Let's wait for your job to finish – that is, for condor_q not to show
+the job in its output. `connect watch` helps for this.
+Let's submit
+the job again, and watch condor_q output at five-second intervals (the
+default).
+Your first job has probably already completed by now, so
+submit a new one first:

 ~~~
-$ condor_submit tutorial01
+$ condor_submit tutorial01.submit
 Submitting job(s).
 1 job(s) submitted to cluster 823
 $ connect watch